Techassi/page/content/posts/vlans-the-easy-way.md

 `os-mdns-repeater`.
 After that a new menu point MDNS Repeater under Services should appear.
 Enable it and select all VLANs where traffic should be forwarded.

-## Setting up firewall rules

-The blog post isn't about firewall rules.
-But I still want to provide some basic examples how you can use firewall rules in OPNsense to control data flow between VLANs.
-This proccess is called inter-VLAN routing.
+## Example Network

+{{< figure src="/img/example_network.svg" class="w-full" >}}

 ## Conclusion

-This is the end.
-You now should be equipped with the right knowledge to setup VLANs in your home network.
-If you have feedback please contact me via e-mail or on Twitter.
+This is the end, thank you very much for reading.
+You should now be equipped with the right knowledge to setup VLANs in your home network.
+If you have any feedback please contact me via Reddit or Twitter.

+Also let me know if you are interested in other topics.
+A few examples are: Proxmox (and VMs) or monitoring with Icinga, Grafana and Telegraf.

-Look out for an upcoming blog post about firewall rules and inter-VLAN routing!
+Look out for an upcoming blog post about firewall rules and inter-VLAN routing in OPNsense!